 The Genesis Project, a public-private partnership dedicated to bringing about a “new beginning” for one of Dayton’s oldest neighborhoods, began in 2000.
-The Fairgrounds Neighborhood is bordered by Stewart, Main, Wyoming and Brown Streets and is adjacent to Miami Valley Hospital, the Montgomery County Fairgrounds, and the University of Dayton.
+The Fairground Neighborhood is bordered by Stewart, Main, Wyoming and Brown Streets and is adjacent to Miami Valley Hospital, the former Montgomery County Fairgrounds, and the University of Dayton.
 The project grew out of the Rubicon Park Master Plan, a vision to ensure the future success of the area.

 The primary partners of the Genesis Project were Miami Valley Hospital, the University of Dayton, the City of Dayton, and CityWide Development Corporation.
 The overall goal of the project was to improve the quality of life for residents and business owners in and around the Fairground neighborhood and to stimulate increased economic activity along the Brown/Warren Corridor.
 Over a twenty-year period. the entire neighborhood was redeveloped, and private investment has occurred along the Brown-Warren corridor.

 To learn more about the accomplishments of the Genesis project, click on the project hotlink for a complete summary of the project.

 In April 2017, Premier Health and the University of Dayton came together to purchase and redevelop the 38-acre former Montgomery County Fairgrounds site.
 As anchor institutions, the partners are committed to a plan that authentically builds on their institutional missions and values, promotes economic development, and fosters a unique sense of place that serves broad community interests.